The Howgill Fells

 Between The Lake District and The Yorkshire Dales lies a slice of heaven.

-Here is the first of a series of articles about an area new to me.
+Here is a taste of an area new to me.

-This first one is a bit flowery.
+This introduction is a bit flowery.
 I’m going to begin by waxing lyrical.

 It’s a peaceful, remote land, untroubled by the manic world beyond.